 Are scholarships available?

 We have a number of generous donors who love Farm Camp and want to provide that experience for other youth.
 Thanks to their gifts, we award several partial and full need-based scholarships.
 To apply for a scholarship, select “Submitting Scholarship Application” in the Summer Camp Deposit field when completing our Summer Camp registration form.
-Fill out the “Scholarship Information” section, and send us the other scholarship application materials by Friday, April 15th.
+Fill out the “Scholarship Information” section, and send us the other scholarship application materials by 4pm on Friday, April 21st, 2017.
 Applicants will be notified by early May.

 What is the farm’s fax number?

 I need a receipt for camp payment.
 How can I get one?

 When you complete payment online, you’ll receive an automated confirmation email that will serve as your receipt.
 If you completed payment and did not receive this email, please contact us at email@example.com.

 What is Wolfe’s Neck Farm’s tax ID number?

 If you have any questions about our Farm Camp, give us a call at (207) 865-4469 ext.
 106 or send an email to firstname.lastname@example.org.